1995 HM Prison Parkhurst escape: Escape

 On 3 January 1995, having planned to start their escape from the gym, the trio met there during the evening's exercise hour.
 Within the gym were seven other prisoners.
 The plan was for Williams to run ahead of Rose and Rodgers, unlock all the gates, before returning to the gym, with the pair running to the workshop, followed by Williams, locking the gates behind them.
-Knowing there would be a role-call in 30 minutes, the plan was brought into action.
+Knowing there would be a roll-call in 30 minutes, the plan was brought into action.

 Checking the coast was clear, Williams exited the gym, making his attempt to unlock all the gates.
 Having got to the gate that they had not tested, the lock initially would not open, before Williams managed to get it to work.
 Williams ran back to the gym, where Rose and Rodgers were waiting to go.
 With other prisoners starting a fight, this distracted the guards, allowing the trio to hide within the gym.
 At 17:45 GMT, the instructor locked the gym, with the trio still inside; it was not noticed by staff that the group of ten that had started in the gym had now reduced to seven.
-This meant that there was just over two hours until the next role-call.
+This meant that there was just over two hours until the next roll-call.
 The trio put their plan into action, heading towards the metal workshop to collect their ladder, leaving the gym and going towards the yard.

 Williams knew that guards monitoring CCTV could spot the trio and stop their escape.
 As the group approached the workshop, they heard a rattle of keys, with a guard and a dog walking onto the yard.
 Approximately 20 ft away from Williams, the dog ran in front of him, looking towards him.
 Williams thought it was the end, however, the handler called for his dog, with the pair returning inside the prison.

 Progressing into the workshop, Rodgers began assembling the ladder he'd made, with Williams taking wire cutters and electrical flex that they could use to lower themselves over the other side of the wall.
 After approximately 10 minutes, Rodgers had finished building the ladder and the group exited the workshop to the yard.